2006–07 Florida Panthers season

 The 2006–07 Florida Panthers season began on October 6 with a game at the BankAtlantic Center against the Boston Bruins.
-It was the Panthers' 14th season in the National Hockey League (NHL).
+It was the Panthers' 13th season in the National Hockey League (NHL).
+The Panthers failed to qualify for the playoffs for the sixth consecutive season.

+Off-season

+General manager Mike Keenan resigned on September 3 and was replaced by head coach Jacques Martin.

 Regular season

 The Panthers finished the regular season with the fewest power-play opportunities for with 337.